 Additionally, the National Fire Protection Association (NFPA) has stated that “turkey fryers that use oil, as currently designed, are not suitable for acceptably safe use by even a well-informed and careful consumer.”

-Mike Stephenson of McNeely Stephenson has been successfully litigating personal injury cases since 1981, including claims of injury caused by defective products.
+Mike Stephenson of McNeely Stephenson has been successfully litigating personal injury cases since 1982, including claims of injury caused by defective products.
 If you or someone you know has been harmed by a turkey fryer that was faulty or was defectively designed, we may be able to help.
-Call Mike Stephenson for a free consultation.